LimeChain/Fruzhin/zombienet/README.md

 ```

 Although the `chain_spec_path` is specified in the TOML file, the actual chain spec used by the node is determined by
-the application's configuration in `application.properties`
+the application's configuration in `application.properties`.
+Additionally, the `start-node.sh` script injects the BABE,
+GRANDPA, and BEEFY keys for the Alice as environment variables before starting the node.